AMessDev19/AM-URL-Shortener/README.md

 ```

 ## Customization
-- To change the background image, update `URLShortener.css` in the `.background-image` class with a new image URL.
+- To change the background image, update `App.tsx` `backgroundImage:` with a new image URL.
-- To modify URL hashing behavior, edit `shortenUrl` in `App.jsx`.
+- To modify URL hashing behavior, edit `shortenUrl` in `App.tsx`.

 ## Troubleshooting
 - If you encounter dependency issues, try deleting `node_modules` and `package-lock.json`: